MarxSoul55/cats_vs_dogs/README.md

-## Note: If you're a UC application-reviewer... yes, it's really me—the guy applying for Fall 2018 :)
+## Note: If you're a UC application-reviewer... yes, it's really me—the guy applying for Fall 2018  :kissing_heart:
 ***
 ***
 ***